brendanmcc02/film-rec/README.md

 # The Recommendation Algorithm

-## Recommender Systems
+## Background to Recommender Systems

 I read the book *Recommender Systems: The Textbook by Charu C. Aggarwal* to learn about the many types of recommendation algorithms.
-One of which is **Content-based filtering**: recommendations are made for a user **based solely on what they watched.** For example, if a user liked *La La Land*, then they will be recommended romantic musical films in the 2010s.
-Another type is **Collaborative filtering**: recommendations are made based on **what other users with similar taste also liked.** For example, the user will be recommended films that were also liked by people who enjoyed *La La Land*.
+One of which is **Content-based filtering**: recommendations are made based **solely on what the user watched.** For example, if a user liked *La La Land*, then they will be recommended romantic musical films in the 2010s.
+Another type of algorithm is **Collaborative filtering**: recommendations are made based on **what other users with similar taste also liked.** For example, the user will be recommended films that were also liked by people who enjoyed *La La Land*.

 Each approach has their unique advantages and disadvantages, so the most sophisticated recommendation algorithms employ both techniques.
-My algorithm uses only content-based filtering.
+Due to limitations in the data I could gather, my algorithm uses only content-based filtering.

+According to Aggarwal, the most important aspects of a good recommendation system is:

+* **Diversity:** Recommending many types of films, not just one.
+* **Novelty:**  Recommending films the user is not aware of.
+* **Serendipity:** Similar, but slightly different to novelty.
+Recommending genuinely unexpected, yet good films.
+It made a connection that you never realised yourself.
+* **Trust through interpretation:** Explaining to the user why the film was recommended.
+For example: *"Because you liked American Romance Films"*.

 ## Theory